matter-labs/zksync-web-era-docs/docs/dev/README.md

 ## Overview

-**zkSync** is a trustless protocol that utilises [zkRollup technology](/faq/tech.md#zk-rollup-architecture) to provide scalable low-cost payments on Ethereum.
+**zkSync** is a trustless protocol that utilizes [zkRollup technology](/faq/tech.md#zk-rollup-architecture) to provide scalable low-cost payments on Ethereum.
 It uses zero-knowledge proofs to store all funds in a smart contract on the mainchain, while computation and storage are performed off-chain.

 For every Rollup block, a state transition zero-knowledge proof (SNARK) is generated and verified by the mainchain contract.
 This SNARK includes the